Maddison Moore: Karate

 From Blakedown, near Kidderminster, Moore began Karate aged seven and was coached by her father Bradley.
 She became a European and World junior Karate champion, winning the World Union Karate-do Federation World Champion in the 15-17 category in 2012 and then winning the European title in London the following year.
-After attending De Montfort University to study performing arts, she became the British University Champion and in 2015 won the world senior Kumite -55kg belt in Slovenia.
+After attending De Montfort University to study performing arts, she became the British University Champion and in 2015 won the world senior Kumite -55 kg belt in Slovenia.

 Taekwondo

 Moore joined the British Taekwondo programme in 2017.
 Moore won her first Taekwondo medal when she won silver at the Polish Open in 2018.
 In May 2018 she represented Britain at the 2018 European Taekwondo Championships held in Kazan, Russia.
 Moore won her first international title at the 2019 Austrian Open.
-She would later win a European bronze medal in the 49kg event in Sarajevo, Bosnia in December 2020, which included a 32-30, golden point victory over 2016 European champion Iryna Romoldanova of Ukraine.
+She would later win a European bronze medal in the 49 kg event in Sarajevo, Bosnia in December 2020, which included a 32-30, golden point victory over 2016 European champion Iryna Romoldanova of Ukraine.
 Moore competed for Britain at the 2023 European Games and won the bronze medal in the Women's 49 kg category, defeating Israel's Avishag Semberg 2-1 in the third-placed bout.